SymfonyCasts/symfony-ux/sfcasts/stimulus/delete-confirm.md

 ## Adding the "submit" Action

-Before we use that new library, let's set up the *action* on our form: when the user submits the form, we want to run some code.
+Before we *use* that new library, let's set up the *action* on our form: when the user submits the form, we want to run some code.

-In the template, on the form, add `data-action=""` then the name of our controller - `submit-confirm` - a `#` sign and... let's have this call a new method called `onSubmit`.
+In the template, on the form, add `data-action=""` then the name of our controller - `submit-confirm` - a `#` sign and... let's have this call a new method named `onSubmit`.

-Copy that then head over to our controller.
+Copy that, then head over to our controller.
 Rename `connect()` to `onSubmit()` and give it an `event` argument.
 Start by calling `event.preventDefault()` so that the form doesn't submit immediately.
 Then let's `console.log(event)` so we can see this working.

 Head back over, refresh, hit remove and... awesome!
-We can see the submit event *is* being triggered.
-So far, so good.
+The submit event *is* being triggered.
+Nothing can stop us... except, maybe typos!

 *Now* let's bring in SweetAlert.
 Back over on its docs, copy the entire delete example and, in the controller, remove the log and paste.

 Oh and this `Swal` variable needs to be imported: `import Swal from 'sweetalert2';`

 Yay!
 Let's try it.
-Head back over to our site, refresh and hit Remove.
+Head back over to our site, refresh and hit remove.
 Tada!
-That's so awesome!
+That's *so* cool!
 If we click cancel, nothing happens.
 And if we click yes, delete it... we get this other message.
-But it's not *actually* removing the item yet.
+But it's not *actually* removing the item... yet.

 Look back at the code.
 Here's how this works: when you click a button, the